hitesh-c/whiteboard/README.md

 For redo functionality, same happens in redoSteps[redo]

+## Problem faced :
-problem faces : many :-( , but resolved by debugging
+many :-( , but resolved by debugging